ticketmaster/react-native-ticketmaster-ignite/README.md

 | `EVENT_SHARE`   | Show only the event share button   |<img src="docs/assets/EVENT_SHARE.png" width="400">|
 | `EVENT_INFO_SHARE`    | Show both the info and share buttons   |<img src="docs/assets/EVENT_INFO_SHARE.png" width="400">|

-The info button enabled with `EVENT_INFO` and `EVENT_INFO_SHARE`  is currently not configurable on Android and will show within the WebView in the appropriate web pages instead of in the navigation header of the Purchase SDK.
+The info icon in the Purchase SDK navigation header for Android is no longer configurable. `EVENT_INFO` and `EVENT_INFO_SHARE` will not affect it and the button shows up within the WebView of the EDP page itself on the suitable pages.

 ##### The `autoUpdate` prop